Tuesday, August 22, 2023

 DO DOGS GRIEVE OTHER DOGS?

 Yes, it is true that we can't just ask them and get an answer, we must observe them and most all of the evidence seems to point to the answer of, 'Yes!"
-They do experience some form of grief in some way or another.
+They do experience some form of grief in one way or another.
 It is very likely that they feel all of the emotions that go along with grief when they lose both human and/or canine companions during their lives.

 There are many instances of dogs grieving over the loss of their owners, some of which have been made into movies.
 One example is the movie Hachi.
-It is a true story and is well worth your time to watch it if you missed it.
+It is a true story and is well worth your time to watch if you missed it.

 Also, there are studies that show that dogs grieve for their close canine companions as well.
 I have included some tips for identifying their grief, just in case you may have missed it.
-Also, in my research, I found some ways that we can use to help our furbabies after the loss of their pal.
+Also, in my research, I found some ways that we can use to help our fur babies after the loss of their pal.
 This is from an article by Barbara J. King in Scientific American that revealed how dogs experience behavioral changes after the death of a fellow pup.

 Dr. King is a professor emerita of anthropology at the College of William and Mary and explored the topic in her book How Animals Grieve.
 She states that we can only evaluate what we can see in the dogs' behavioral changes.
 Something may show up quickly, such as a social withdrawal.
 He could decide not to eat or drink normally and even continue to search for his companion or vocalize his stress.

 These are all normal behaviors and should not be harshly punished.
-Instead, our furbabies need reassurance with lots of love and praise and gentle discouragement from destructive behaviors, including redirecting them.
+Instead, our fur babies need reassurance with lots of love and praise and gentle discouragement from destructive behaviors, including redirecting them.

 It has been noted that dogs can form emotional attachments to people and to other dogs.
 Just as with people, not all dogs react the same after the loss of another dog in the household.
 If there was a close bond, the dog may react with the behaviors that indicate depression.
-They may lose their 'spark' and seem less perky, attentive and active.
+They may lose their 'spark' and seem less perky, attentive, and active.
 Each dog, just like people, will grieve differently.

 The length of time also varies from dog to dog, just as it does from person to person.
 Typically, it has been shown in studies that it lasts anywhere from two to six months.

 Sometimes the answer is to eventually look for another dog companion.
 Just don't be too quick about it.
 Allow your dog to grieve and have some alone time.
-No one, not even a pet, can be replaced but if your furbaby needs a companion to play with and cuddle with while you are at work, another dog just may help.
+No one, not even a pet, can be replaced but if your fur baby needs a companion to play with and cuddle with while you are at work, another dog just may help.
 At least try to set up play dates with other dogs, even a doggie day care to play and start to enjoy life again.

 The most important thing of all is to just be there for your pet and to give them all of the attention and love they may need to recover from the loss of their friend.
 That, in turn, will help you recover from the grief too.